LuxinZhang902/react-app/README.md

    which causes the Dom to be updated under the hood
 2. In React, we almost never have to touch the Dom directly we think in terms of components that have state when the state of a component changes, react will update the Dom to match the new component State

+3. Each component should has its own state